Mom Complains AP Book Gave Her Son Nightmares, Twitter Reacts

-Category: World Politics Hits: 5So naturally Twitter was skeptical when a new Glenn Youngkin ad appeared about this nice Republican lawyer mom whose high school senior son was so, so traumatized by a Toni Morrison book that it gave him nightmares and he couldn't even finish the book.
+Category: World Politics Hits: 7So naturally Twitter was skeptical when a new Glenn Youngkin ad appeared about this nice Republican lawyer mom whose high school senior son was so, so traumatized by a Toni Morrison book that it gave him nightmares and he couldn't even finish the book.
 That mean old Terry McAuliffe refused to sign a bill that would give parents notice about sexual material in their kids' assignments.
 What's it like to have Terry McAuliffe block you from having a say in your child's education?This mom knows – she lived through it.
 Watch her powerful story. #VAgov pic.twitter.com/u8EjmMQX0n — Glenn Youngkin (@GlennYoungkin) October 25, 2021 Well!
 Turns out she's a book-banning Christian activist, and this trauma happened almost ten years ago.
 Sounds like she's never gotten over it!

 Read more https://crooksandliars.com/2021/10/mom-complains-ap-book-gave-her-son-0